-Application has been made to the Capital Markets Board (the "CMB") of the Republic of Turkey ("Turkey"), in its capacity as competent authority under Law No. 6362 (the "Capital Markets Law") of Turkey relating to capital markets, for the issuance and sale of Notes by the Bank outside of Turkey.
-The Notes cannot be sold before the necessary approvals are obtained from the CMB.
-The CMB approval relating to the issuance of Notes based upon which any offering of the Notes will be conducted was obtained on 7 February 2017 and (to the extent (and in the form) required by applicable law) the written approval of a particular tranche of Notes will be obtained from the CMB on or before the any sale and issuance of such Tranche of Notes.
+Application has been made to the Capital Markets Board (the "CMB") of the Republic of Turkey ("Turkey"), in its capacity as competent authority under Law No. 6362 (the "Capital Markets Law") of Turkey relating to capital markets, for its approval of the issuance and sale of Notes by the Bank outside of Turkey.
+No Notes may be sold before the necessary approvals are obtained from the CMB.
+The CMB approval relating to the issuance of Notes based upon which any offering of the Notes may be conducted was obtained on 28 January 2019 and, to the extent (and in the form) required by applicable law, a written approval of the CMB in relation to each Tranche (as defined herein) of Notes will be required to be obtained on or before the issue date (the "Issue Date") of such Tranche of Notes.
 Unless the Bank obtains the necessary new approvals from the CMB, the aggregate debt instrument amount issued under such approval (whether issued under the Programme or otherwise) cannot exceed US\$5,000,000,000 (or its equivalent in other currencies).